Social Media & Electronic Comms Policy

 Introduction

-The use of digital and social media now enables better and more direct contact between St Erth Parish Council, parishioners and businesses that it serves, and the agencies it works and liaises with.
-Social media is a collective term for the ways to create and publish information via the internet and for the purpose of this policy refers to the Parish Council website, Facebook page and Twitter only.
+The use of digital and social media now enables better and more direct contact between St Erth Parish Council (the Council), parishioners and businesses that it serves, and the agencies it works and liaises with.
+Social media is a collective term for the ways to create and publish information via the internet and for the purpose of this policy refers to the Council website, Facebook page and Twitter only.

-This policy details how St Erth Parish Council will use social media to improve and expand the ways in which it communicates with its local residents, local businesses and various government agencies it deals with.
+This policy details how the Council will use social media to improve and expand the ways in which it communicates with its local residents, local businesses and various government agencies it deals with.

-St Erth Parish Council has a corporate presence on the web and an e-mail channel which it uses to communicate with residents, as well as those working in and visiting the parish.
-The Parish Council will always try to use the most effective channel for its communications, and the Clerk and/or Members may ask for a preferred channel of communication.
-Over time the Parish Council may add to the channels of communication that it uses as it seeks to improve and expand the services it delivers.
+The Council has a corporate presence on the web and an e-mail channel which it uses to communicate with residents, as well as those working in and visiting the parish.
+The Council will always try to use the most effective channel for its communications, and the Clerk and/or Councillors may ask for a preferred channel of communication.
+Over time the Council may add to the channels of communication that it uses as it seeks to improve and expand the services it delivers.
 When these changes occur the Social Media Policy will be updated.

 Social Media

-All communications from St Erth Parish Council will meet the following criteria:
+All communications from the Council will meet the following criteria:

 • be civil, respectful and relevant;